 Goals for this Project

 I'd love to have this open-source design fully-integrated to the hobbyist market for Arduino users all around the world!
 I believe this is where the future is for cellular communication and getting this into the hands of users all around the globe will help to catalyze interest in this new technology.
-In order to do that I'll be launching an Indiegogo campaign on Feb 1st so stay tuned!
+Follow me on this journey as I attempt to document the latest and greatest cellular modems!

 Meanwhile I've put some starter units available for sale here on my website!